// Mobile friendly viewport.?>

 Erkki Paasikivi foundation grant recipient Mohammad Bhuyan is developing a new way for the treatment of drinking water in low-income countries.
 A novel filter helps to bring clean drinking water available to more and more people.

+Every year, 1.7 million children under the age of 5 die of diarrhea caused by contaminated drinking water in low-income countries around the world.
+In poor rural areas, water purification is not done centrally in treatment plants, but the locals clean the water themselves.
 The most popular method for water treatment is a ceramic silver-impregnated filter.
 Ceramic filter can remove even 99,88 percent of the bacteria in water, and its use has been observed to reduce the incidence of diarrhea.
 The ceramic filter is made of clay and impregnated with silver, which helps to kill bacteria and to prevent mold growth in the filter.
 The problem is that the manufacture of the filter requires as much as 1,000 degrees Celsius temperature, which makes manufacturing cumbersome.
+Now, with the support of Erkki Paasikivi foundation, Bhuyan is developing a new kind of filter at the University of Oulu.
+The filter is equivalent to a ceramic filter but can be manufactured already at 60 Celsius degrees.

 “If we are successful, this filter can be the easiest and simplest way to disinfect water for the local people living in rural areas”, Bhuyan says.